-(1) Operating lease obligations relate primarily to leasing of office and laboratory space at our Dundee, Scotland, UK location.
-The lease, which was entered into in October 2000, expires in October 2025.
+(1) Operating lease obligations relate primarily to leasing of office and laboratory space at our Dundee, UK and Berkeley Heights, New Jersey locations.
+The lease for our Dundee location, which was entered into in October 2000, expires in October 2025 and the lease for our Berkeley Heights location, which was entered into in August 2020, expires in July 2022.